nikolaevmaks/Android-App-Foundation/README.md

 App uses wrapper around Android SharedPreferences that simplifies work and adds support of "null" preference values.

-It also provides classes to easily log app events to any analytics, such as Firebase Analytics, AppMetrica, Sentry, Intercom...
+It also provides classes to easily log app events to any analytics

 Classes and example of easy pagination support in RecyclerView: *AdapterProductsState*, *Products*.